 The main instruments in the first pillar of the EU air quality framework are two main directives setting ambient air quality standards: Directive 2008/50/EC and Directive 2004/107/EC as amended by Commission Directive (EU) 2015/1480.
 These directives build on previous legislation gradually developed since the early 1980s.
-They establish ambient air standards for a range of pollutants including ozone (O3), particulate matter (PM10 and PM{2.5})2 and nitrogen dioxide (NO2) as well as arsenic, cadmium, mercury, nickel and polycyclic aromatic hydrocarbons3 (PAHs) (Directive 2004/107/EC).
-Together, they provide the current framework 4 for the control of ambient concentrations of air pollution in the EU and set standards (see table 1) to be achieved across the EU for 13 air pollutants.
+They establish ambient air standards for a range of pollutants including ozone (O3), particulate matter (PM10 and PM{2.5})2 and nitrogen dioxide (NO2) as well as arsenic, cadmium, mercury, nickel and polycyclic aromatic hydro-carbons3 (PAHs) (Directive 2004/107/EC).
+Together, they provide the current framework 4 for the control of ambient concentrations of air pollutants.
 Since the air quality challenge is far from being solved5, the current legal framework has recently been subject to a Fitness Check6 focusing on the period from 2008 to 2018.

-PM10 are particles of size smaller than 10 μ m; the size of PM{2.5} is smaller than 2.5 μ m
+2 PM10 are particles of size smaller than 10 μ m; the size of PM{2.5} is smaller than 2.5 μ m